cs5450/cs5450.github.io/assignments/hw8.md

 You should test your heap either using gtest or another test driver program.
 Be sure it works as a min-heap and as a max-heap using different comparators.
 For reference if your type `T` has a `<` operator, then C++ defines a `less` functor which will compare the type `T` items using the `operator<()`.
 Similar there is a `greater` functor already defined by C++ that will compare using the `operator>()`.
 They are defined in the `functional` header (`#include <functional>` and you can look up their documentation online for further information.
 This is meant to just save you time writing functors for types that can easily be compared using built in comparison operators.

+In addition to the normal heap operations you should also implement an `updateKey(const T& old_value, const T& new_value)` operation on your heap.
+It should find `old_value` currently in the heap (using `KComp`) and replace it with `new_value`.
+It should then promote the `new_value` into the appropriate location in the heap.
+We assume that `new_value` is "better" (i.e. smaller for min-heaps or larger for max-heaps than the `old_value`...if that is not the case you can jsut exit the function immediately).
+This operation is allowed to take O(n) to make your life easy.
+Though realize with a hash-table you could implement this in O(log n).

 ### Step 2 (Hashtags - 30%)

 You will now update your microblog engine and GUI to support a "trending topics" feature to compute the **5** most popular hash tags either over all the tweets.
 Add widgets to your main GUI window (or create a new window) that will display the trending topics.
 It should be initialized on startup using the hashtag topics from the initial database.
 You should provide a "Refresh" button which will update the topics based on new tweets added (i.e. additional hashtag terms being used) when pushed.

 In the new window, display the trending topics using a listbox in your GUI that shows the most popular hash tags in descending order of number of occurrences (also show the number of occurrences for easy testing purposes).
 You **MUST** use your heap (choose a value of m and give it an appropriate comparator) to solve this problem.
 In particular, you should insert all the hashtags from the database into your heap at startup using the number of occurrences as the priority.
 As new tweets are added you will need to update the values in the heap.
-This will require you to implement an `updated_key(T value, int new_priority)` operation on your heap.
-This operation is allowed to take O(n) to make your life easy.
-Though realize with a hash-table you could implement this in O(log n).

 ### Step 3 (Users and passwords - 30%)